Klosmi/WP-dev/WPDevNotes.md

 **Dynamic components**

-Let's add a clock to our `Header()` component to display the current time, just like we did in the previous example (link to that).
+Let's add a clock to our `Header()` component to display the current time, just like we did in the [previous example](https://github.com/Klosmi/WP-dev/blob/main/WPDevNotes.md#dynamic-content-with-react).

 To do this, we create a variable called `const clock`, which stores the result of `Date().toLocaleString()`.
 This will give us the current date and time.